 3D-simulation of our solar system

-Brought to you by Solar System Scope, the 3D simulation is an interactive map of our solar system.
+Brought to you by Solar System Scope, this 3D simulation is an interactive map of our solar system.
 This is a great tool for adults and children alike to learn about the different celestial bodies that exist in our system and how they move about our sun.

 Click on the image to go to the menu section.
 On the left of the screen, there are four options.

 - The world takes you to the map where it shows the sun and planets.
 Here you can click on the planets to get a closer view of the planet and learn more information on it.